 Each student will:

-- Develop theability to lead various aspects of church ministry that synthesize music and the elements of Christian worship.
+- Develop the ability to lead various aspethat synthesize music and the elements of Christian worship.

 - Articulate an understanding of the history of congregational song in gathered Christian worship and its relationship to contemporary practice.

-- Preform the satisfactory musical technique as a voice, keyboard (piano or organ), guitar or orchestral instrument principal.
+- Perform the satisfactory musical technique as a voice, keyboard (piano or organ), guitar or orchestral instrument principal.